richapatel138/WildMileDB/VertREADME.md

 The complete list of vertebrates for Illinois using the above info is included in this repository, [here](https://github.com/richapatel138/WildMileDB/blob/main/VertebrateDB/vertebrate_complete.txt).

-## Creating Refrence Database Using CRABS
+## Creating Reference Database Using CRABS

-To create the refrence database, we will use [CRABS](https://github.com/gjeunen/reference_database_creator).
+To create the reference database, we will use [CRABS](https://github.com/gjeunen/reference_database_creator).
 The CRABS GitHub has great instructions for installation as well as different uses.
 Below I have outlined the commands I used.

 1. The first step is to download taxonomic information files -- these are needed to assign taxonomic lineage to each downloaded sequence in the reference database.
 ```